 By adhering to these attributes in our lives, the world will become a better place; personal changes, the ones shaped within ourselves, first influence the inner person, as well as one’s immediate surroundings, for example, family, friends, and community, before having an impact further outside that social and environmental milieu.
 The ripple effect, could permit even one act of kindness to make waves that effect others in ways that we may never know.

 Yet, these actual characteristics of mercy may be reflected in everyone’s life who takes the time to make the effort to imitate G-d with respect to His qualities.
 This may be done through forgiveness of others, a calm forebearance towards those who we find hard to bear, and mercy towards those whom we may feel do not deserve to be shown kindness.
 When we forgive and forget other people’s wrongs, as well as perceived slights against our character, we permit change to occur in ourselves and others for the good.
-A bruised ego, set aside, makes for the potential to overlook other’s faults.
+A bruised ego, set aside, creates for the potential to overlook other’s people’s faults.

 “It is the discretion of a man to be slow to anger, and it is his glory to pass over a transgression.”